Why 2020 Is The Year To Embrace Romantic Realism

 And when you do meet someone you’re compatible with?
 There’s another harsh lesson we have to learn and accept, says Dolan.
 "Anyone who wants to be in a long-term relationship will have to accept that the passionate love will die."

-One of the biggest problems many of us face, he explains, is being unable to recognise the difference between what he calls passionate love and companionable love.
+One of the biggest problems many of us face, he explains, is being unable to recognize the difference between what he calls passionate love and companionable love.

 Passionate love – that initial head-spinning, addictive period of a relationship – only lasts for one or two years.
 After that a stronger bond is formed: companionable love, a more comfortable way of being that allows us to get on with life without the psychological disruption that passionate love can cause.